 The indoor backround, for the photoshoot, included upcycled packaging materials, styrophone picnic cups, and some old, black purses.
 I put the book Existentialist Cafe, by Sarah Bakewell, on the floor near the old packaged material in order to illustrate the obvious capacity of cardboard to be useful beyond just a box.
 At the SPCA Thrift store, we also kept the brown, paper bags in which clothing and furniture because the city had banned plastic bags and had leveraged a fee on regular bags.
 When customers bought something from the thrift store, it came with the added bonus of a free bag which we had reused.
 Once, an employee made an INCREDIBLE upcycled plastic bag by weaving old Target bags together into one, super durable, plastic bag.

 The upcycled fashions below were part of a past a past fundraising project for Feministry Corp.
 While it was not as succesful as I expected, it was a mind bending puzzle where I learned a lot about online sales and the intersection between fashion, upcycling, thrift stores, and online media.
-The current fundraising project is the 18+ content on this website.
-For the password to the 18+ videos, e-mail email@example.com

 The original jacket was bought second hand from a thrift store in California.
 Then, the front frill on the bottom was sewn over the pockets from a table cloth from a thrift store in Massachusettes and the back-bottom frill was sewn on from a curtain.
 The frill on the top of the jacket was sewn from another thrifted, white table cloth and the front, purple detailing was sewn on from a pair of men's pants that were purchased from Plato's Closet in Waltham, MA.
 The leaves on the ends of the sleeves were cut from an old work shirt.
 Find more pictures here.